My Ultimate Hidden Vegetable Lasagne

 plant based ingredients in the lasagne

 These are the veggies I have hidden in my kids' lasagne.
-Half a cauliflower, a stack of spinach, plenty of mushrooms, onion, carrot, and lentils.
+Half a cauliflower made into a cauliflower alfredo sauce, a stack of spinach, plenty of mushrooms, onion, carrot, and lentils.
 Over 2.5 kgs of vegetable content, in fact, alongside the 500g of mince.

 To get so much hidden vegetables into my kid-friendly lasagna I use a blender/smoothie maker.
 Savoury smoothies are brilliant in cooking.
 I whip up 2 smoothie combinations for this hidden vegetable recipe, a tomato and spinach version and a tomato and mushroom smoothie.
 These get added to the meat sauce to make this a truly hidden vegetable lasagne.